KarthikNA/System-Design/designs/llm-chatbot.md

 - *Open Source* — NeMo Guardrails (NVIDIA), Guardrails AI, LlamaGuard (Meta), Perspective API
 - *Managed / Closed Source* — Azure Content Safety, AWS Comprehend, OpenAI Moderation API

+### Model Router & Model Selection
+The Model Router is responsible for deciding which LLM should handle a given request.
+Rather than hardwiring every request to a single model, the router dynamically selects the most appropriate one based on a combination of signals — balancing cost, latency, capability, and data sensitivity.
+The routing decision is informed by a **Model Selection Model**, a lightweight classifier that evaluates the incoming request and recommends a model tier.

+**Why dynamic routing matters:**

+Not every query needs the most powerful (and expensive) model.
+A simple FAQ lookup does not warrant the same compute as a complex multi-step reasoning task.
+Dynamic routing allows the system to:
+- Serve simple queries with cheaper, faster models to reduce cost and latency
+- Reserve high-capability models for complex or ambiguous requests
+- Route sensitive or private data to self-hosted models to meet data residency or compliance requirements
+- Gracefully fall back to an alternative model if the primary is unavailable or rate-limited

+**Routing Criteria:**

+The Model Selection Model evaluates each request across several signals to determine the best routing target:

+- **Task complexity** — classifies the query as simple (factual lookup, short answer) or complex (reasoning, code generation, multi-step tasks) and routes accordingly
+- **Query intent / task type** — identifies the nature of the request (summarisation, code, translation, conversation) and maps it to a model best suited for that task
+- **Cost** — cheaper models (e.g. smaller open-source or quantised models) are preferred for lower-complexity requests to control spend
+- **Latency requirements** — time-sensitive interactions (e.g. live chat) may prefer a faster model even at the cost of some quality
+- **Data sensitivity** — requests containing PII or confidential data are flagged and routed to self-hosted models to avoid sending sensitive content to third-party APIs
+- **Context length** — requests with long conversation histories or large RAG payloads are routed to models with larger context windows

+**Routing Strategies:**

+- **Rule-based routing** — simple, deterministic rules (e.g. *"if token count > 4000, route to model X"*); fast and predictable but inflexible
+- **ML-based routing** — a lightweight classifier (the Model Selection Model) scores the request and selects a model; more adaptive but introduces a small classification overhead (~10–30ms)
+- **Hybrid** — rule-based filters handle obvious cases (data sensitivity, context length) while the ML classifier handles nuanced task complexity decisions

+**Self-Hosted vs External LLMs:**

+Self-hosted models (e.g. LLaMA 3, Mistral, Falcon, Qwen) run on your own infrastructure, which means data never leaves your environment — making them the right choice for sensitive workloads, regulated industries, or scenarios with strict data residency requirements.
+They offer lower and more predictable latency since there is no external API hop, and costs are fixed regardless of usage volume.
+The trade-off is operational overhead: the team is responsible for hosting, scaling, and keeping models up to date.
+External providers (e.g. OpenAI GPT-4o, Anthropic Claude, Google Gemini) on the other hand offer state-of-the-art capabilities with zero infrastructure burden and a simple pay-per-token model — but every request sends data to a third-party, which may be unacceptable depending on compliance constraints.

+**Data residency** is a particularly significant driver of routing decisions.
+Regulations such as GDPR, HIPAA, or country-specific data sovereignty laws may mandate that certain data never crosses regional boundaries or leaves the organisation's own infrastructure entirely.
+In such cases, the Model Router must be aware of data classification and routing rules — ensuring requests flagged as sensitive or region-restricted are always directed to a compliant self-hosted deployment, regardless of cost or capability considerations.

+**Technologies:**
+- *Open Source Routing Frameworks* — LiteLLM (unified API across providers), RouteLLM, OpenRouter
+- *Self-Hosted Inference* — vLLM, Ollama, TGI (Text Generation Inference by HuggingFace), Triton Inference Server
+- *External LLM Providers* — OpenAI, Anthropic, Google Vertex AI, Cohere, Mistral AI

 ---

 ## Data Flow